 You meet directly with a licensed immigration lawyer who reviews your family history and gives you a clear eligibility assessment under Bill C-3.

-We identify exactly which documents are needed β birth certificates, passports, proof of connection β and guide you through gathering them.
+We identify exactly which documents are needed, including birth certificates, passports, and proof of connection, and guide you through gathering them.

 We prepare and submit your Citizenship Certificate application to IRCC, ensuring everything is accurate and complete to avoid delays.

 Green & Spiegel has been practising immigration law in Canada for decades.
-Our clients trust us because we know these laws inside and out β including the new Bill C-3 changes.
+Our clients trust us because we know these laws inside and out, including the new citizenship by descent law.

 Green & Spiegel made what seemed like an impossible process completely manageable.
-Within months, I had my Canadian Citizenship Certificate and passport β something I didn't even know I was entitled to.
+Within months, I had my Canadian Citizenship Certificate and passport, something I did not even know I was entitled to.

 Michael R.